We are listening!

 The IBR program is committed to centering equity.
 Centering equity means elevating the voices of historically marginalized communities throughout our processes and ensuring that these communities can realize the program’s economic and transportation benefits.
 It also means not furthering continued harm to these communities.

 A key piece of this effort to center equity is the establishment of an Equity Advisory Group in tandem with a Community Advisory Group and Executive Steering Group.
-The Equity Advisory Group will make recommendations directly to the Program Administrator.
+The Equity Advisory Group makes recommendations directly to the Program Administrator.
 Beyond the Equity Advisory Group, the program team and leadership are committed to applying an equity lens in all community engagement activities.
 This will help us better understand the potential distribution of benefits and burdens, identify ways to address inequities and elevate the voices of those who have historically been excluded from major public projects.

 Our commitment to inclusive engagement